microsoft/lage/docs/docs/Reference/config.md

     build: ["^build"],
     test: {
       outputs: [],
-      dependsOn: ["build"],
+      dependsOn: ["build"]
     },
     lint: {
       type: "worker",
       options: {
         maxWorkers: 4,
-        worker: "path/to/scripts/worker/lint.js",
+        worker: "path/to/scripts/worker/lint.js"
+      }
     },
+    start: [], // Calls "start" in all the packages "specific-package-a#test": ["specific-package-b#build"]
   },
-    start: [], // Calls "start" in all the packages "specific-package-a#test": ["specific-package-b#build"],
-  },

-  npmClient: "yarn", // optional, by default "npm run" is used; "yarn" can exhibit slightly different behavior,
+  // optional, by default "npm run" is used; "yarn" can exhibit slightly different behavior,
+  npmClient: "yarn",

   cacheOptions: {
     /** @see https://github.com/microsoft/backfill#configuration */
     cacheStorageConfig: {
-      provider: "azure-blob", // use this to specify a remote cache provider such as "azure-blob",
+      // use this to specify a remote cache provider such as "azure-blob",
-      options: {
+      provider: "azure-blob",
-        // There are specific options here for different cache provider },
+      // there are specific options here for each cache provider
+      options: {}
     },

     /**
-     * Any of these files changed would invalidate the cache *
+     * Any of these files changed would invalidate the cache.
+     *
-     * NOTE: lockfiles are NOT necessary here. lage already takes external dependency versions into account.
+     * NOTE: lockfiles are NOT necessary here. lage already takes external
+     * dependency versions into account.
      */
     environmentGlob: [".github/**", ".azure-devops/**"],